 An individual operating a business as a sole proprietor doesn't need to file any forms to create the sole proprietorship.
 An individual in business as a sole proprietor owns all business assets as an individual and is personally liable for all the business debts.

 As a business, a sole proprietorship still has to comply with other business filings.
-For example, you may have to complete a DBA (doing-business-as) or obtain a home-based permit or other business licenses or permits.
+For example, if you do business under a name other than your name (called an “assumed” or “dba” name” you may have to complete a DBA (doing-business-as) registration or obtain a home-based permit or other business licenses or permits.

 A significant “downside” to operating as a sole proprietor is that the business owner has unlimited personal liability for business debts.
 And, if the business has employees, the owner is also liable for acts of employees.